-In short, the answer is yes, but as is the case for any would-be property investor, mortgage lenders will usually want a 25% deposit for the buy-to-let mortgage and you may be subjected to higher mortgage rates and fees.
+In short, the answer is yes, but as is the case for any would-be property investor, unencumbered mortgage lenders will usually want a 25% deposit for the buy-to-let mortgage and you may be subjected to higher mortgage rates and fees.

 If you own your property outright, you will likely have enough equity built up for your buy-to-let mortgage deposit.
-But before you are approved for a BTL mortgage, the lender will want to know the projected rental income on the property and how you plan to make monthly repayments if the interest rate rises or if you have a shortfall of tenants.
+But before you are approved for a BTL remortgage, the lender will want to know the projected rental income on the property and how you plan to make monthly repayments if the interest rate rises or if you have a shortfall of tenants.